 Although it probably wasn’t a popular union at the time, these two cultural influences have shaped New Mexico into what it is today.

 New Mexican Cuisine

 If you happen to find it on the menu, order enchiladas “Christmas style”.
 They are served stacked, not rolled, and are smothered in red sauce on one side of the plate and green sauce on the other side.
-Indian squaw bread, also known as fry bread, is also a popular food choice that is somewhat specific to New Mexico.
+You can also order your enchiladas with a fried egg on top.

 New Mexico Architecture

 The Native American history hasn’t just inspired the delicious food, the architecture and décor you will find in many parts of New Mexico is also different from what you may find elsewhere.

 Adobe, or mud brick, is a common building material found throughout the southwest and especially in New Mexico.

 Hanging on the outside of many of the adobe buildings, whether homes or storefronts, you’ll commonly see chile ristras.